Francesca Cornelli

-Francesca Cornelli (born September 19, 1962) is an economist who currently serves as Dean for Northwestern University's Kellogg School of Management.
+Francesca Cornelli (born September 19, 1962) is an economist who is Dean for Northwestern University's Kellogg School of Management.

-She is an accomplished scholar and known for her research in corporate governance, private equity, privatization, bankruptcy, initial public offering (IPO) and innovation policy.
+She is known for her research in corporate governance, private equity, privatization, bankruptcy, initial public offering (IPO) and innovation policy.
 Most notably, in 2016 she co-created the Academic Female Finance Committee (AFFECT) which was established by the American Finance Association (AFA) to help encourage and bring more women into the field of financial research.
-Prior to Kellogg School, Cornelli served as a Professor of Finance, Director of Private Equity and Deputy Dean of Degree Education at the London Business School.
-She was the first female to be a full professor at the London Business School.
+Prior to Kellogg School, Cornelli was a Professor of Finance, Director of Private Equity and Deputy Dean of Degree Education at the London Business School.
+She was the first woman to be a full professor at the London Business School.

 Education

-Cornelli completed her education in Università Commerciale Bocconi in Milan, Italy where she received her Bachelors of Economics, summa cum laude, and graduated in 1987.
+Cornelli completed her education in Università Commerciale Bocconi in Milan, Italy where she received her Bachelors of Economics, summa cum laude, in 1987.
 Thereafter, she earned a master's degree and Ph.D. in Economics from Harvard University.